-The sightseeing trail serves as a great introduction to Iceland’s diverse landscapes, and it is a must-see for all visitors to this country.
+Þingvellir National Park, Geysir Geothermal Area and Gullfoss Waterfall make up the Golden Circle sightseeing trail.
+It serves as a great introduction to Iceland’s diverse landscapes and is a must-see for all visitors to this country.
 With breathtaking natural features such as waterfalls, geysers, hot springs, and lava fields, you can easily make a day out of this enchanting area.

 But what makes the three sites that make up the Golden Circle so special?
 How long does it take to drive the Golden Circle, and what else can you do while there?
 Read on to learn all about Iceland’s most popular sightseeing route, the Golden Circle.